-Administrators can add new users, edit and delete current users, install new plugins and themes, make changes to the site’s settings, and much more.
+A WordPress Admin can add new users, edit and delete current users, install new plugins and themes, make changes to the site’s settings, and much more.
 They also have full control over the website’s content.
 They can add new posts, edit both drafted and published posts, and even delete posts.

 The Administrator role is often (though certainly not always) held by the site owner exclusively.
 This ensures that they have full control over the site, including how it runs and the content posted on it.
 However, that’s not to say that other user roles don’t have the ability to make certain restricted changes.